What to Expect During and After a Root Canal Procedure

 As dental experts, our goal is to do everything we can to preserve your teeth and one of the most useful tools for accomplishing this goal is the root canal procedure.
 Not to mention, this simple procedure provides the much-needed benefit of relieving your tooth pain.

-At Aura Dentistry, Drs.
+At McLean Aura Dentistry, Drs.
 Negar Tehrani and Chang Yi and our team have extensive experience helping our patients overcome painful tooth infections with the root canal procedure.

 If you want to learn more about how we perform a root canal procedure and what you can expect afterward, read on.